CFF Code of Conduct

 Students and Staff at the University of Glasgow

-- If you are a student at the University of Glasgow who is concerned about the conduct of another student towards you, you may wish to consult the Code of Student Conduct.
-Students have the possibility of reporting misconduct from other students at firstname.lastname@example.org
+- If you are a student at the University of Glasgow who is concerned about the conduct of another student, you may wish to consult the Code of Student Conduct.
+Students, staff members, or members of the public have the possibility of reporting misconduct from other students at email@example.com

 - The University of Glasgow’s Senate Office also offers guidance as to how it handles allegations of misconduct from students that may also inquire in criminal offences